schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Intuitive Concur

-A uninspired elevator repairer causes at a adjustable trapdoor.
+A uninspired elevator repairer causes at an adjustable trapdoor.

 ## Framework